SoccerField24x7/ethika/README.md

 * Standardize responses - some duplicate code could be eliminated with a formatResponse() method.
 * Provide modal with order details including line items on the search page.
 * Improve search by allowing search for products.
 Improve performance.
+* Make landing page responsive.
+Fold nav into hamburger menu.
+* Bundle view specific JavaScript into separate files so it can load async.
+* Make JavaScript DTOs into proper objects.
+* Create layout views.
+* Implement ability to update selectively (patch) and wholesale (put).
+* More testing!